bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 placing aggregate borrowing patterns in dialogue with text-mining techniques designed to find novelistic features typed by gender, analyzing simultaneously literary qualities and statistical patterns.
-Additionally, Erlin, Tatlock, Knox, and Pentecost offer a situated understanding of gender; their article performs gender trouble through its investigation of crossover reading and the crossover textuality of Horatio Alger.
+Additionally, Erlin, Tatlock, Knox, and Pentecost, offer a situated understanding of gender; their article performs gender trouble through its investigation of crossover reading and the crossover textuality of Horatio Alger.